Rescuers brace for more rain in the Northeast as storms swamp Vermont's capital

 President Biden approved Vermont's emergency declaration Tuesday morning as rescue teams in that state braced for more rain and flooding from a storm that left a trail of damage and resulted in at least one death across the Northeast.

-The declaration, ordered by Biden while he is in Vilnius, Lithuania, for a gathering of European and North American leaders at a NATO summit, orders federal assistance to supplement local and state efforts for areas affected by flooding.
+The order, announced by the White House while Biden is in Vilnius, Lithuania, at a gathering of European and North American leaders at a NATO summit, orders federal assistance to supplement local and state efforts for areas affected by flooding.

 In the state capital of Montpelier, city leaders posted an emergency health order late Monday evening that closed downtown until at least midday Tuesday to allow the Winooski River to recede.
 City officials urged people earlier Monday night to stay away due to contaminated floodwaters.